Academic Catalog

 Pre-Physical Therapy

 Qualifying students will complete their undergraduate major in three years.
 In their fourth year, while still enrolled as undergraduates, students will begin taking DPT courses to earn their Bachelor's degree.
-In their fifth and 6th year, students will complete the DPT program while enrolled as graduate students.
+In their fifth and sixth year, students will complete the DPT Program while enrolled as graduate students.

-Apply on/or before February 15 of senior year.
+Apply on/or before February 15 of senior year of high school.
 Applications received after February 16 will be considered on a space-available basis.
 Students will receive admission decisions by April 1 of their senior year.
+Applicants must meet the following requirements for consideration:

 • B.S. in Applied Science in Biology (Pre-PT)

-Recommended Observation/Volunteer Hours: Eight hours of observation/and or volunteering in a physical therapy setting.
+• Recommended: Eight hours of observation/and or volunteering in a physical therapy setting

-Early admission: Pre-PT students who have met all admission and application criteria and have met with their DPT advisor at least once in their first year will be given priority when they apply in their junior year, before other Dual-Degree PT applicants are considered.
+Early admission Pre-PT students who have met all admission and application criteria and have met with their DPT advisor (Dr. Hugo Klaers, PT, DPT, OCS) at least once by the end of their first year will be given priority when they apply in their junior year, before other Dual-Degree Pre-PT applicants are considered.
+Dr. Klaers can be reached at hrklaers@stkate.edu

 • Junior status at St. Catherine University (minimum of 60 credits)